 A few quick notes:

 1. The sites in the “data-aggregators” section aren’t really citation sources, but they help you build citations, which is why I’m including them.

-3. All the sites are free to add your business to, with one exception (listed under the “Data Aggregators” section).
+3. All the sites are free to add your business to, with two exceptions (which I note in the list).
 On the off-chance you try to list your business on one of the hundreds of other sites on this list and are asked to pay a fee, please let me know (in which case I’ll either note down that fact on the list or — more likely — remove the site from the list entirely).